 Step 1: Acquire College Training

-Those without experience in technology, computers or networking can find many certificate and associate degree programs in a number of fields to provide a foundational knowledge of the industry.
-Community colleges, technical schools and vocational institutions offer 6-month to 2-year programs that introduce students to computer systems, communications, programming languages and software support.
+Community colleges, technical schools, and vocational institutions offer 6-month to 2-year programs that introduce students to computer systems, communications, programming languages, and software support.
 Graduates could transfer credit earned to a bachelor's degree program to further their education.

-- Work at an internship.
-Employers may prefer applicants who have worked in an internship while an undergraduate.
+Since employers may prefer applicants who have worked in an internship while an undergraduate, it is recommended to complete an internship.
 Internship programs allow students to receive practical instruction regarding computer engineering and networking.

 Step 2: Find an Entry-Level Position